samandar-me/samandar-me/README.md

 ## <div align="center">Hey 👋, I'm  Samandar</div>

 ## Glad to see you here !✨
 I am a Mobile developer 💻 with 1.8 years experience.
-Being an Software Developer allows me to not only develop ✨ client-facing apps, but also develop them with state-of-the-art backend support. 🚁 I specialize in creating robust applications that meet all modern requirements. 🔥 I love designing applications that are lightweight yet powerful, distributed yet synchronized, and beautiful yet efficient. 💙 I can use Jetpack Compose, Kotlin Coroutines, Databases, Security, Servers, Optimization, as well as forward-looking technologies like Android, IOS, Flutter and KMM🌟
+Being an Software Developer allows me to not only develop ✨ client-facing apps, but also develop them with state-of-the-art backend support. 🚁 I specialize in creating robust applications that meet all modern requirements. 🔥 I love designing applications that are lightweight yet powerful, distributed yet synchronized, and beautiful yet efficient. 💙 I can use Jetpack Compose, Kotlin Coroutines, Databases, Security, Servers, Optimization, as well as forward-looking technologies like Android, IOS, Flutter and KMP🌟
 <br/>

 ## 🤝 Connect with me